ProjectRobert/robert/README.md

 May 1st:
 * First README ready and some play code.

+## Contributing

+Everybody is more than welcome to contribute to the project.

+Other than check the issues and the "pomodoris" for any task that can fit your skill.

+If you are a developer you can just fork and build whatever features you need or feel like.

+If you are a designer the project need a good looking home page, possible to be hosted on github.

+If you know English better than myself (and you probably do) you can just hunt for the several mistake I did.

 ## Copyright and License

 Copyright © 2014 Simone Mosciatti All right Reserved.